The 5 Lousada Dukes, the Duque de Losada, and his Miranda family

 Possibly the Baruch Lousada family once had a deep-seated conviction that the family had early Iberian noble ancestry going back to before 1492, but we have found nothing on this yet.
 We do know that the grandfather of the wife (and first cousin) of Isaac #92 was Baron d'Aguilar, and ref 35 proves the Curiels had Portuguese royal ancestry (albeit not derived in wedlock) which was inherited by the Baruch Lousadas through the Lamegos.
 But it has been suggested that an immediate cause of the desire to hold the Dukedom arose because of family jealousy (see note 8 below).
 In any event the 5 Lousada Dukes - from the branch of the family that remained in Jamaica (see note 7 below) - assumed the title of the Duque de Losada as from 1848.
 The English Dukes called themselves Duke de Losada y Lousada (see note 9 below)

 The chart illustrates why any sort of close relationship could not have existed between the Duque and the Dukes and we do not believe that Isaac officially inherited the title in 1848.
-Isaac after all descended from his Livorno and Amsterdam Jewish namesake (but see note 10 below), whilst the Duque descended from the powerful Guzman clan of Spain.
+Isaac after all descended from his Livorno and Amsterdam forbears via Barbados and Jamaica (but see note 10 below), whilst the Duque descended from the powerful Guzman clan of Spain.
 In the 1626-43 period Gaspar de Guzman (the Count-Duke d'Olivares) utilized Portuguese New Christian financiers for the Flanders campaign, drew them to Madrid and protected them from the Spanish Inquisition, but this link did not appear to involve the Baruch Lousadas except via the Lamegos, and neither family was ennobled in this period.
 The Guzman and Zuniga clans held the post of Sumiller de Corps at the side of the King of Spain for almost 2 centuries from 1619.

 If the Duque wanted to vary the conditions of inheritance of his title so that on his death it went to a non-descendant, he would primarily have been thinking of 2 relatives of the next generation shown in the chart above - Jude Tadeo Miranda y Villacis (his nephew) who succeeded him as Sumiller de Corps, and Gaspar Melchior Jovellanos y Ramirez (son of a cousin) a poet, lawyer and politician whose career the Duque otherwise advanced.
 However there is no evidence that he wanted to pursue this course and indeed it was not in his gift to do so - but in that of the King in Naples perhaps in consultation with the King in Madrid.
 There is even less reason to believe the Duque may have wanted his title to go to less-related or unrelated parties like the Baruch Lousadas as some have suggested!